 geograph-5006009-by-Jonathan-Billinger_st_peter_llanwernarth.jpgSt Peter’s Church in Llanwenarth Citra, Monmouthshire

-Then to the stunning St Peter’s Church in Llanwenarth Citra, next to the River Usk, because I had found the marriage of their seven times grandparents there in the 1840s, and where the lovely family were able to leave a message in the visitors’ book on their 25th wedding anniversary in 2023.
+Then to the stunning St Peter’s Church in Llanwenarth Citra, next to the River Usk, because we had found the marriage of their seven times grandparents there in the 1840s, and where the lovely family were able to leave a message in the visitors’ book on their 25th wedding anniversary in 2023.

 Past, present and families.
 Perfect.